Cerebrotendinous xanthomatosis (CTX) symptoms

 Because CTX is rare, figuring out if symptoms are caused by this uncommon condition is not always easy.
 It can seem overwhelming because the effect of CTX can vary from person to person by types of symptoms, combination of symptoms, severity of symptoms, and the age at which symptoms start.
 Knowing what to look out for—and when—is the first step to uncovering if you or your loved one has CTX.Click to enlarge

-CTX causes cholestanol to build up in the eyes, tendon, brain, and other tissues, which can cause a lot of different problems.
+- In CTX, cholestanol builds up in the eyes, tendons (ie, tissues that connect muscle to the bone), brain, and other tissues over time, and can cause a number of different problems.

 - Because it can take years for the buildup to cause problems, symptoms may vary and show up at different times in a person’s life.